 - PETA and others meet with the EPA to discuss concerns about restructuring the Tier 1 battery to include more current non-animal methods as well as non-test methods and OSRI.

-- PETA financially supports a workshop through the OECD to review for regulatory acceptance the Quantitative Structure Activity Relationship decision tree for estrogen receptor presented at the fifth VMG-NA meeting.
-The workshop is successful, and leads to acceptance of this method by the OECD as well as the U.S. EPA (the U.S. EPA holds a SAP review of the method in the fall of 2009).
+- PETA financially supports a workshop through the OECD to review for regulatory acceptance the QSAR decision tree for estrogen receptor binding presented at the fifth VMG-NA meeting.
+The workshop is successful and leads to acceptance of this method by the OECD as well as the EPA (the EPA holds a FIFRA SAP review of the method in the fall of 2009).

-- PETA meets for a second time with the OMB along with representatives from industry and argues that the cost of the program, in terms of animal lives as well as dollars, grossly exceeds any potential benefit.
+- PETA meets for a second time with the OMB, along with representatives from industry, and argues that the cost of the EDSP, with regard to animals’ lives as well as dollars, grossly exceeds any potential benefit.

-- The EPA publishes a new ICR regarding information collection activities associated with Phase I of the EDSP.
+- The EPA publishes a new ICR regarding information-collection activities associated with the first round of testing under the EDSP.

-- The EPA publishes two related FR Notices describing elements of the EDSP for initial screening and testing:
+- The EPA publishes two related Federal Register notices describing elements of the EDSP for initial screening and testing of List 1 chemicals:

-- Final List of Initial Pesticide Active Ingredients and Pesticide Inert Ingredients to Be Screened under the Federal Food, Drug, and Cosmetic Act.
-The final list includes 67 chemicals to be screened under Tier 1 of the program.
+- The announcement of the Final List of Initial Pesticide Active Ingredients and Pesticide Inert Ingredients to Be Screened Under the Federal Food, Drug, and Cosmetic Act—which includes 67 chemicals to be screened under Tier 1 of the program.

-- Announcement of the Revised Policies and Procedures for the Endocrine Disruptor Screening Program that the EPA is adopting, including the statutory requirements associated with and the format of the test orders as well as the EPA’s procedures for fair and equitable sharing of test costs and data confidentiality.
+- The announcement of the revised policies and procedures for the EDSP that the EPA is adopting, including the statutory requirements associated with and the format of the test orders as well as the EPA’s procedures for fair and equitable sharing of test costs and data confidentiality.

-- PETA’s views on the EPA’s announcements are highlighted in an article in Pesticide and Toxic Chemical News.
+- PETA’s views on the EPA’s announcements are highlighted in an article in Pesticide and Toxic Chemical New

-- PETA submits comments to the EPA and the OMB outlining the lack of utility of the EDSP Phase I.
+- PETA submits comments to the EPA and the OMB outlining the lack of utility of the EDSP’s first round of testing.

-- PETA unveils an alternative to the EDSP at the Society of Toxicology meeting.
+- PETA unveils an alternative strategy to the EDSP at the Society of Toxicology meeting.

-- The OECD approves the first non-animal test for endocrine disruption: Japan’s ER transcriptional activation assay.
+- The OECD approves the first non-animal test for endocrine disruption: Japan’s estrogen receptor transcriptional activation assay.
 This assay becomes one of the required Tier 1 tests.
 The OECD also endorses development of the PBTG as a formal project.

 - The seventh VMG-NA meeting is held in Arlington, Virginia, in November.
 The EPA presents its validation efforts for the non-animal methods to be included in the EDSP Tier 1.

-- PETA submits comments to the EPA using existing data to address the test orders for 12 of the Phase I chemicals.
+- PETA submits comments to the EPA using existing data to address the test orders for 12 of the List 1 chemicals.

-- In a presentation at the 2010 Society of Toxicology meeting, PETA applies the OSRI in an integrated strategy to address data requirements for five of the Phase I chemicals.
+- In a presentation at the 2010 Society of Toxicology meeting, PETA applies the OSRI in an integrated strategy to address data requirements for five of the List 1 chemicals.

-- The first meeting of the newly reorganized OECD Advisory Group on Testing and Assessment (EDTA-AG) is held in Paris, France, in March.
+- The first meeting of the newly reorganized OECD Advisory Group on Endocrine Disrupters Testing and Assessment (EDTA-AG) is held in Paris in March.
 The EDTA-AG is responsible for completing the endocrine assessment guidance document.

-- PETA is invited to present validation strategies for non-animal methods pertaining to assessment of endocrine activity at the Workshop on 21st Century Validation for 21st Century Tools presented by the Center for Alternatives to Animal Testing at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland, in July.
+- PETA is invited to present validation strategies for non-animal methods pertaining to assessment of endocrine activity at the “21st Century Validation Strategies for 21st Century Tools” Workshop presented by the Center for Alternatives to Animal Testing at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland, in July.

-- At the 2010 European Society for Toxicology In Vitro and European Society for Alternatives to Animal Testing Joint Congress, PETA presents a detailed integrated strategy for risk assessment for two Phase I chemicals.
+- At the 2010 European Society of Toxicology In Vitro and the European Society for Alternatives to Animal Testing joint congress, PETA presents a detailed integrated strategy for risk assessment for two List 1 chemicals.

 - The EPA publishes its second list of 134 chemicals in November, which includes a large number of pesticides and an array of other chemicals, ranging from those used in industrial manufacturing processes to those used in the production of pharmaceutical and personal-care products.
 PETA submits extensive comments and includes existing data on 17 of the List 2 chemicals that provide a basis for exemption from EDSP testing.

-- In response to draft policies and procedures issued by the EPA for the List 2 chemicals, PETA submits comments urging the EPA to require manufacturers of the same chemical to form consortia to minimize duplicative testing; to focus only on those chemicals for which mitigation measures are feasible (for example, those no longer being produced or imported into the U.S. or those that are not persistent in the environment); and to clarify the terms used to define a chemical’s inclusion on the SDWA list.
+- In response to draft policies and procedures issued by the EPA for the List 2 chemicals, PETA submits comments urging the EPA to require manufacturers of the same chemical to form consortia to minimize duplicative testing, to focus only on those chemicals for which mitigation measures are feasible (for example, it would not be feasible to mitigate those no longer being produced or imported into the U.S. or those that are not persistent in the environment), and to clarify the terms used to define a chemical’s inclusion on the SDWA list.

-- A “Petition to Maximize Practical Utility of List 1 Chemicals Screened through EPA’s Endocrine Disruptor Screening Program” is submitted jointly to the EPA by CropLife America, the Consumer Specialty Products Association, and the Responsible Industry for a Sound Environment requesting that the Agency develop and publish guidance “explaining the criteria by which EPA will make its decisions on data received in response to the test orders issued under the Endocrine Disruptor Screening Program.”
-Specifically, the petition asks that 1) a scientifically valid, peer-reviewed critical process be developed and procedure guidance documents for Tier I screening be provided; 2) sufficient time be provided for the List 1 chemical test order recipients to prepare and submit their Tier 1 screening results in compliance with the guidance, once developed; and 3) the EPA fully analyze the List 1 chemical EDSP screening data and revise the program guidance based on lessons learned prior to the issuance of List 2 chemical test orders.
+- A “Petition to Maximize Practical Utility of List 1 Chemicals Screened Through EPA’s Endocrine Disruptor Screening Program” is submitted jointly to the EPA by CropLife America, the Consumer Specialty Products Association, and the Responsible Industry for a Sound Environment requesting that the agency develop and publish guidance “explaining the criteria by which EPA will make its decisions on data received in response to the test orders issued under the Endocrine Disruptor Screening Program.”
+Specifically, the petition asks that (1) a scientifically valid, peer-reviewed critical process be developed and that procedure guidance documents for Tier 1 screening be provided; (2) sufficient time be given for the List 1 chemical test order recipients to prepare and submit their Tier 1 screening results in compliance with the guidance, once developed; and (3) the EPA fully analyze the List 1 chemical EDSP screening data and revise the program guidance based on lessons learned prior to the issuance of List 2 chemical test orders.
 PETA issues comments to the EPA in support of the petition.

 - In September, the EPA releases a draft guidance document on the weight-of-evidence (WoE) approach it plans to use in analyzing Tier 1 assay results and the OSRI submitted by chemical companies seeking test waivers.
-PETA submits comments pointing out the inadequacy of the proposed WoE guidance in providing a transparent, clearly articulated method for assessing test results and existing data.
+PETA submits comments pointing out the inadequacy of the proposed WoE guidance and its failure to provide a transparent, clearly articulated method for assessing test results and existing data.

 - PETA authors a paper in the peer-reviewed journal Toxicological Sciences titled “Application of an Integrated Testing Strategy to the U.S. EPA Endocrine Disruptor Screening Program.”